 Albertha champions diversity and inclusion in and out of PwC.
 She is the Diversity, Culture & Inclusion leader for PwC’s Transactions Services business and a member of PwC’s Talent and Diversity Council, working with PwC Executive Board members and People leaders to shape the PwC D&I agenda.
 She is also a sponsoring partner for PwC’s Multicultural Business Network.
 Albertha was voted 2017 Financial Service Leader of the year by BBBA.

 Boston Consulting Group

-Arnab Dutt is the Founder & Chief Executive Officer of DEXO Technologies.
-He has developed a reputation for developing new technologies and bringing them to market.
-He is involved in starting up successful and innovative businesses with a global reach.
-He is passionate about assisting other businesses to leverage and benefit from his many years of experience and knowledge in research, product development and strategy implementation.
-A member of the SME Panel at the Cabinet Office and a national policy lead on inclusivity for the Federation of Small Business, Arnab has considerable corporate governance experience at the very highest levels, working alongside regulators and government departments.
+Arnab Dutt is the Founder & Chief Executive Officer of DEXO Technologies and JDL Dexo Ltd. He is involved in starting up successful and innovative businesses with a global reach.
+He is passionate about assisting other organisations to benefit from his many years of experience.

 National College for Creative Industries

 Althea has spent 35 years in local & central government and an NDPB.
 She was second in command at Arts Council England for just under a decade responsible for operational delivery, cultural education, and investment strategies for the deployment of £700m per annum into arts & culture.
 Previously she held various Director level senior civil servant roles at the Department for Education, all concerned with improving outcomes for socially excluded and disadvantaged children & young people.